Traditional Banks Can Exclude Some Individuals

 Nowadays, people aren’t resigned to one of a few banking institutions within the UK as more fintech banking solutions emerge through the financial landscape.
 Many of these options available will provide accounts to those with a poor credit score or don’t have any proof of address.

-For example, here at Suits Me, we pride ourself on working to eradicate financial exclusion, by giving our customers the service and functionality of a traditional current account that they deserve, regardless of their background, financial position or personal circumstances but without the hidden costs of so-called ‘free’ personal banking.
+For example, here at Suits Me®, we pride ourself on working to eradicate financial exclusion, by giving our customers the service and functionality of a traditional current account that they deserve, regardless of their background, financial position or personal circumstances but without the hidden costs of so-called ‘free’ personal accounts.

-Our prepaid accounts come with a contactless debit card, access to online banking, and a mobile banking app – where account holders can safely and securely manage their money.
+Our prepaid accounts come with a contactless debit card, access to an online account, and our mobile app – where account holders can safely and securely manage their money.
 We also offer an exclusive cashback reward programme.